Tyrrrz/CliFx/Readme.md

 ### Quick overview

-To turn your program into a command-line interface, modify the `Main()` method so that it delegates the execution to an instance of `CommandLineApplication`.
+To turn your program into a command-line interface, modify the `Main()` method so that it delegates its execution to an instance of `CommandLineApplication`.
-You can use `CommandLineApplicationBuilder` to simplify the process of creating and configuring an application:
+You can use `CommandLineApplicationBuilder` to create and configure an application in a series of fluent instructions:

 ```csharp
 using CliFx;